insthync/test-missing-prefabs/Readme.md

 ## The issue

-When build project, sometime at prefab's asset ID changes, I don't know why and when but I can noticed that problem happen to prefabs that attached component which have OnValidate function
+When build project, sometime, prefab's asset ID changes, I don't know why and when, but I can noticed that problem occur to prefabs that attached component which have OnValidate function

 ## How to test it